gagandeep/Web-Architecture-Evolution/Prologue.md

 We discussed Hardware Evolution to make those thoughts more relevant to Web Architecture.

+### What this book brings to the table?

+As you already see you need to ask Why of everything to get to What of everything.

 ## References
 - History of computing hardware: [https://en.wikipedia.org/wiki/History_of_computing_hardware](https://en.wikipedia.org/wiki/History_of_computing_hardware)